Steele’s Passion — Books

 About 30 years ago, I somehow got it into my head that I should create a “world-class” mystery collection, focusing on three categories of mysteries and thrillers — “hard-boiled” mysteries, novels with an espionage slant, and mysteries set in foreign locales outside of Canada and the U. S., especially those written by foreign authors.
 Fortunately, at that time my library already contained many books in these three genres.

 “Soft-boiled” mysteries, so-called “cozies” and mysteries set in Victorian or ancient times are generally not for me, nor are mysteries involving crimes committed against children.
+I’m also not a fan of most domestic suspense/psychological suspense novels nor hyper-patriotic action thrillers where the protagonist, single-handedly, improbably wipes out hordes of “the enemy” again and again to save the nation.
 The same applies to paranormal mysteries and those featuring the discovery of ancient relics with supernatural powers.
 And not all hard-boiled mysteries are to my taste.
 Some are too noirish and despairing.
 Similarly, I don’t enjoy mysteries that feature gratuitous or prolonged violence.
 In short, I prefer my mysteries and music to have some soul.

 I started by developing a network of knowledgeable used and new book dealers in England, the U.S. and Canada, many of whom became good friends.
 These included Mike Bursaw of Mystery Mike’s, Ron Griswold in Massachusetts, Otto Penzler at The Mysterious Bookshop, Barbara Peters and Patrick Millikin at The Poisoned Pen Bookshop, Ralph Spurrier at Post Mortem Books, Don and Jen Longmuir at Scene of the Crime Books, J. D. Singh and Marion Misters at Sleuth of Baker Street, Tim Friesen at Pandora Books, Cameron Treleaven at Aquilla Books, Mark Post in San Francisco, Ron Surdick at Pulp Fiction in Australia and Don Gorman, now with the publisher Rocky Mountain Books in Victoria, British Columbia.
 One of the biggest pleasures of book collecting is meeting the wonderful people engaged in the book trade everywhere.